Aswad135/Aswad135/README.md

 ### Hi there 👋

+You've reacehed Aswad's Profile.
+He is a Software Engineering Graduate working as a professional since April 2021.
+Currently he is working as a Java Backend Developer at [2iQ Research](https://www.2iqresearch.com/ "2iQ Research | Homepage").
+Before that he was working as a freelancer for about 1.5 years.

+ 🌱 He's currently learning DevOps and looking for expert guidance if you wish to share some knowledge then you may contact him on [Aswad Abbas](mailto:aswad.imvu@gmail.com?subject=[GitHub]%20About%20Me).

 <!--
 **Aswad135/Aswad135** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.